Group-One-Technology/powerbase-core/README.md

 ## Important

+### Git Workflow
 - DO NOT merge multiple PRs to the remote `main` branch  with minutes time difference.
    - Due to the nature of our deployment in Cloud66 which uses a force pushed commit approach, we should avoid merging multiple PRs all at the same time or else there would be a deployment failure.
 We should wait for the deployment process on Cloud66 to be finished before triggering another deployment.
 - DO NOT push commits to the remote `main` branch consecutively with minutes time difference.
   - The same reason with above since this triggers the deployment also.

-- When creating a **database migration**, make sure `rails db:rollback` works.
+### Environment Variables
 - When adding new environment variable either on the client (`.env`) or on the server (`application.yml`), make sure to do the ff:
   - Add it to its corresponding the `.example` file.
-  - Add it our Notion workspace secrets file (or to where our files are if changed).
   - Notify the team of the change.

+### Rails Server
+- When creating a **database migration**, make sure `rails db:rollback` works.
+- When creating a sequel command triggered in the Powerbase app (e.g. user creates a persistent table on Powerbase), do the ff. updates in the order of:
+  1. Update first the Active Record (e.g. creates a PowerbaseTable along with its PowerbaseFields, TableViews, etc.).
+  2. Run the sequel command (e.g. create an actual table in the remote database).
+  3. If a database error has been encountered, rollback the updates made in no. 1.
+  - The reason for this is because that the syncer and listener is checking for changes made from the remote database.
+This is to avoid duplicate syncing.

 ## Structure